 Microenterprises will have access to up to EUR 50k as an immediate measure to deal with exceptional circumstances that micro- enterprises (turnover of less that EUR 2 mn and employing less than 10 people) are facing.
 Countercyclical Buffer It has been lowered to 0%.
 This will free up bank capital to provide, and to restructure and extend existing loans.
 Italy State Guarantee The Italian Government as of 8 April introduced a Liquidity Decree with several measures aimed at ensuring access to liquidity to Italian Enterprises through a public guarantee scheme covering also the export credit.
 The main actions gathered by this decree are: SACE public guarantee for loans to Italian Enterprises, a public guarantee issued the Italian export credit agency in respect of new loans in any form which will be granted to Italian Enterprises by banks and non-banks lenders.
 The Garanzia Italia will be available up to the maximum aggregate amount of EUR 200 bn.
-The Guarantee covers: (i) 90% of outstanding loan principal amount in respect of enterprises having less than 5,000 employees in Italy and whose total turnover does not exceed Euro 1.5 billion; (ii) 80% of outstanding loan principal amount in respect of enterprises whose total turnover is higher than 5,000 employees in Italy and whose total turnover does not exceed Euro 1.5 billion; (ii) 80% of outstanding loan principal amount in respect of enterprises whose total turnover is higher than Euro 5 billion.
+The Guarantee covers: (i) 90% of outstanding loan principal amount in respect of enterprises having less than 5,000 employees in Italy and whose total turnover does not exceed Euro 1.5 billion; (ii) 80% of outstanding loan principal amount in respect of enterprises having loan principal amount in respect of enterprises having loan principal amount in respect of enterprises having nore than 5,000 employees in Italy and whose total turnover is higher than 1.5 billion and does not exceed Euro 5 billion; and (iii) 70% of outstanding loan principal amount in respect of enterprises whose total turnover is higher than Euro 5 billion.
 Furthermore, all companies that would like to benefit need to meet several requirements.
 Finally, it will be in place until 31 December 2020, for loans with a maturity not higher than 6 years.
 Public guarantee covering the exposures arising out of guarantee issued by Cassa depositi e prestiti maximum aggregate amount of EUR 200 bn.
-The guarantee will cover the guarantees (including first loss guarantees) issued by Cassa depositi e prestiti s.p.A. by 31 December 2020 in respect of portfolios of loans granted by Lenders to Italian Enterprises which have suffered a decrease of their turnover due to the COVID-19 outbreak, provided that the Lenders undertake to grant new loans to such eenterprises as a consequence of the capital relief deriving from such guarantees.
+The guarantee will cover the guarantees (including first loss guarantees) issued by Cassa depositi e prestiti S.p.A. by 31 December 2020 in respect of portfolios of loans granted by Lenders to Italian Enterprises which have suffered a decrease of their turnover due to the COVID-19 outbreak, provided that the Lenders undertake to grant new loans to such eenterprises as a consequence of the capital relief deriving from such guarantees.
 Extension of the existing provisions of the SMEs central guarantee fund to provide additional support to SMEs.
-The guarantee of the SMEs Fund is gran (which cannot have more than 499 employees) is equal to Euro 5 million.
+The guarantee of the SMEs Fund is granted free of charge and the maximum guaranteed amount for each beneficiary Enterprise (which cannot have more than 499 employees) is equal to Euro 5 million.
 The maximum guarantee rate is increased from 80% up to 90% for direct guarantees and from 90% up to 100% for reinsurance/counter-guarantees.